ITxPT/DataDictionary/Concepts/Concepts.md

 **Source:** ITxPT

-**Definition:** A physical or virtual entrance or exit to/from a PASSENGER SPACE.
+**Definition:** A physical or virtual boundary point through which passengers can enter or exit, e.g. a vehicle door.
+A PASSENGER ENTRANCE has a designated enter-direction and a designated exit-direction.

 ## PASSENGER ENTRANCE COUNT ##

 **Source:** ITxPT

-**Definition:** Number of passengers and other objects that have crossed a specific PASSENGER ENTRANCE in both directions since some previous time/event.
+**Definition:**  Number of passengers and other objects that have entered and exited through a specific PASSENGER ENTRANCE during a time span or since some implicit or explicit previous time/event.
 A possible implementation of LOGGABLE OBJECT.

 ## PASSENGER EQUIPMENT ##